Ercole Setti

-Ercole Setti (c.1530–1618) was an Italian engraver of the late-Renaissance period.
+Ercole Setti (c.1530–1618) was an Italian engraver and painter of the late-Renaissance period.

 Setti was born in Modena.
 His pen-and-ink drawings show a fine draughtsmanship without requiring cross-hatching.
 Like the later Gaetano Zompini, he made a series of engravings of types of merchants of his time.

+One of his paintings, 'Sant' Orsola e le Vergini Compagne', hangs in Chiesa San Pietro in Modena.